rmsrosa/nbbinder/docs/source/Overview.md

 For more information about the structure of a book, see [Parts of a Book Explained: Front Matter, Body, and Back Matter](https://blog.reedsy.com/front-matter-back-matter-book/).

-## Usage
+## Methods

-The two main functions in this module are
+The two main methods in this module are

 - `bind()`: adds the Table of Contents, header, and navigators from the data provided in the arguments.
 - `bind_from_configfile()`: adds the Table of Contents, header, and navigators from the data stored in a YAML configuration file given as argument.
 The latter function simply reads the parameters from the configuration file and passes them to the `bind()` function.

 The `bind()` function calls the following functions in this module, which take care of each of the three main features of the notebook binder:

 - `add_contents()`: adds the Table of Contents to a selected "Contents" file.
 - `add_headers()`: adds a header to each notebook with a given book info.
 - `add_navigators()`: adds navigation bars to the top and bottom of each notebook.

-Each of these later three functions can be called separately, if only one of the features is desired.
+Each of these later methods can be called separately, if only some of these features are desired.

 When running `nbbinder.py` as a script, it expects the filename of the configuration file and calls the function `bind_from_configfile(config_file)`, where config_file is the name of the configuration file.

-Look at the documentation for more information on each of these functions and for the other functions available on this package.
+Look at the documentation for more information on each of these methods and for the other methods available on this package.

 ## Example